Gloriosa Daisy, Black-Eyed Susan

-Rudbeckia hirta L. is the correct and accepted scientific name for this species of Rudbeckia.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
-The 2013 version of The Plant List names 3 accepted infraspecific names (varieties) of Rudbeckia hirta.
+Rudbeckia hirta L. is the accepted scientific name for this species of Rudbeckia.
+Both the genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Maintenance: Deadheading improves attractiveness and promotes further bloom.